 - Is your financial aid likely to stay the same for all of the following years (assuming the financial information doesn't change dramatically)? - Are there GPA requirements to maintain any of the types of aid? - How will outside scholarships impact the financial aid offer?
 Can outside scholarships be in addition to the current financial aid?
 If aid has to be reduced, what type of aid is reduced first grants, need-based loans, or work-study?

-SPECIAL CIRCUMSTANCES CONTACT THE FINANCIAL AID OFFICE DIRECTLY to discuss special circumstances, such as: Unemployment Loss of income Unusual medical expenses Any financial change not reflected on the FAFSA For more information on appeals see FAMEMaine.com/AppealSteps.
+SPECIAL CIRCUMSTANCES CONTACT THE FINANCIAL AID OFFICE DIRECTLY to discuss special circumstances, such as: • Unemployment • Divorce or separation

+Unusual medical expenses

+Any financial change not reflected on the FAFSA